Brandon Ellis: Early life and junior football

 Ellis was raised in the inner-suburb of Carlton North, four kilometres north of Melbourne.

 He first played football in the Auskick program in Brunswick at the age of four.
-At age seven he began playing with the under 10s side at West Coburg where he won the best and fairest award despite being many years younger than most of his teammates.
+At age seven he began playing with the under 10s side at West Coburg, winning the best-and-fairest award despite being many years younger than most of his teammates.

 Ellis quit football temporarily in year 10 in the aftermath of his father's terminal cancer diagnoses.

 He later played representative football with the Calder Cannons in the TAC Cup where he played 29 games across his bottom and top aged seasons.

+He was part of West Coburg's under-18s premiership in 2010, where he was coached by Phil Cleary.

 Ellis represented the Victorian Metro side at the 2010 Under 18 national championships.
 He recorded a 76 per cent disposal efficiency and the most score involvements of any defender in the competition.
 He earned All-Australian selection for his performances.

-He attended high school at Princes Hill Secondary College in the Melbourne suburb of North Carlton.
+Ellis attended high school at Princes Hill Secondary College in the Melbourne suburb of North Carlton.